Modular Arithmetic Erasure Channels and Their Multilevel Channel Polarization: Abstract

 \section{Abstract}

-This study proposes a novel channel model called the \emph{modular arithmetic erasure channel,} which is a general type of arbitrary input erasure-like channels containing the binary erasure channel (BEC) and some other previously-known erasure-like channels.
-For this channel model, we give recursive formulas of Ar{\i}kan-like polar transforms to simulate its channel polarization easily.
-In other words, similar to the polar transforms for BECs, we show that the synthetic channels of modular arithmetic erasure channels are again equivalent to the same channel models with certain transition probabilities, which can be easily calculated by explicit recursive formulas.
-We also show that Ar{\i}kan-like polar transforms for modular arithmetic erasure channels behave \emph{multilevel channel polarization,} which is a phenomenon appeared in the study of non-binary polar codes; and thus, modular arithmetic erasure channels are informative toy problems of multilevel channel polarization.
-Furthermore, as a solution of an open problem in non-binary polar codes for special cases, we solve exactly and algorithmically the limiting proportions of partially noiseless synthetic channels, called the \emph{asymptotic distribution} of multilevel channel polarization, for modular arithmetic erasure channels.
+This study proposes \emph{modular arithmetic erasure channels} (MAECs), a novel class of erasure-like channels with an input alphabet that need not be binary.
+This class contains the binary erasure channel (BEC) and some other known erasure-like channels as special cases.
+For MAECs, we provide recursive formulas of Ar{\i}kan-like polar transform to simulate channel polarization.
+In other words, we show that the synthetic channels of MAECs are equivalent to other MAECs.
+This is a generalization of well-known recursive formulas of the polar transform for BECs.
+Using our recursive formulas, we also show that a recursive application of the polar transform for MAECs results in \emph{multilevel channel polarization,} which is an asymptotic phenomenon that is characteristic of non-binary polar codes.
+Specifically, we establish a method to calculate the limiting proportions of the partially noiseless and noisy channels that are generated as a result of multilevel channel polarization for MAECs.
+In the particular case of MAECs, this calculation method solves an open problem posed by Nasser (2017) in the study of non-binary polar codes.